-For an online volume copy, a source volume can only be a standard volume.
+For an online volume copy, a source volume can be only a standard volume with the following conditions:

 - If the source volume is a primary volume, the capacity of the target volume must be equal to or greater than the usable capacity of the source volume. - You cannot use the snapshot (legacy) volume copy until after the online copy operation completes. - You cannot use any of the Snapshot (Legacy) Volume options (Disable, Re-create, Create Copy, Delete, and Rename) or perform host mapping on a snapshot (legacy) volume that was created using the online copy operation in the Create Copy Wizard.